2026 real estate lead management playbook

 • Round-robin works when consistency matters most

-• First-to-respond models work when speed is everything
+• Shark tank (first-to-respond) models work when speed is everything

-• Queued or ponded systems help balance uneven availability
+• Ponding systems help balance uneven availability (short queue windows)

 • Redistribution enforces standards when SLAs are missed